icannos/redbloodcells_disease_classification/Readme.md

 ### Structure

 We provide code and demos for both stages as individual directories (`Stage_1` and `Stage_2`).
 In both case we provide the sources, the pretrained models and sample data. `Stage_1` performs the separation of unreliable samples from the data and `Stage_2` performs the classification of Tank-treading and Flipping cells.
+We use C-RNN model described in the paper for Stage 1 and CNN model (ResNet) for stage 2.